ahsank/mytechprojects/experiments/ipcperf/readme.md

 </pre>

-Performance in a linux VM in Parallells desktop running in OSX
+Performance in a Linux VM in Parallells desktop running in OSX

 <pre>
                 Same